alextzik/distr_online_maxmin_markov_game/README.md

 # Distributed Online Planning for Min-Max Problems in Networked Markov Games

-This repository contains the developed code for the paper submitted to NeurIPS 2023
+This repository contains the developed code for the paper submitted to the IEEE Robotics and Automation Letters.

 ## Overview of Proposed Method
 ![](https://github.com/alextzik/distr_online_maxmin_markov_game/blob/main/GIFs/OverviewProposedMethod.png)